Cengkaruk/qiscus-sdk-web/README.md

 ## Server Authentication

-Another option is to authenticate using Json Web Token [(JWT)](https://jwt.io/).
-Json Web Token contains your app account details which typically consists of a single string which contains information of two parts, Jose header and JWT claims set.
+Another option is to authenticate using `JSON Web Token` [(JWT)](https://jwt.io/).
+JSON Web Token contains your app account details which typically consists of a single string which contains information of two parts, Jose header and `JWT` claims set.

-The steps to authenticate with JWT goes like this:
+The steps to authenticate with `JWT` goes like this:

 1. The Client App request a nonce from Qiscus SDK server
 2. Qiscus SDK Server will send Nonce to client app